dreckguy/devicetone-prometheus/README.md

 http://localhost:9090/graph?g0.range_input=1h&g0.expr=nginx_server_requests&g0.tab=1

 It is reccommended to write your own os script in order to see alerting in action.
-The Alert will fire if more then 50% of requests get an 4xx error code or if more then 50% of requests get 5xx error code.
+The Alert will fire if more than 50% of requests get an 4xx error code or if more than 50% of requests get 5xx error code.
 Please note that nginx-exporter query nginx as well and each of correct query is counted as 200 response.

 ## Built With